Randers: Football

 The city's major football team, Randers FC ("Randers Football Club (RFC)"), plays in Denmark's top division, Superligaen.
 Its home ground is the Cepheus Park Randers.

 Handball

 Randers has two major handball teams.

-Randers HK represents the city in the best handball league for women, Danish Women's Handball League.
+Randers HK represents the city in the second best handball league for women, 1st Division.
+They have won the Danish Championship once in 2011-12.

 international beach handball tournament at Tronholmen in Randers.

 Randers HH plays in the second best handball league for men, 1st Division.
 Both teams play their home matches, at Arena Randers.

 Speedway

 Fladbro Speedway is a motorcycle speedway located on the Randersvej road, about 5 kilometres west of Randers.
 The stadium hosted the speedway team Randers Speedway Club and then Kronjyllands Speedway Club, who both previously raced in the Danish Speedway League.
 It was a venue for important events, including a qualifying round of the Speedway World Championship in 1984.

 Other sports

 The town is also home to Randers rugby union club and Jutland RLFC, a rugby league team.

-Other sports are represented in the city, such as tennis, athletics, American football, floorball, badminton, gymnastics, volleyball and many other.
+Other sports are represented in the city, such basketball as randers cimbria tennis, athletics, American football, floorball, badminton, gymnastics, volleyball and many other.